34 Little Life Skills Everyone Needs to Be a Grown-Up

 Think of it like 3-D Tetris for grown-ups.
 Rinsing off the dinner dishes and putting them in the dishwasher in a way that will allow it to be filled to max capacity while still getting everything clean is as much an art as it is a science.

 Understand your health insurance policy

 Insurance claims and medical bills can be so confusing that it’s tempting to just throw your hands up and swear to never get sick, ever.
 But no matter how healthy you are, eventually you’re going to need health care and that means figuring out what all those charges, numbers, and networks mean.
 Taking the time to go through your policy and bills can save you hundreds or even thousands of dollars.
-Here are some more health insurance secrets your company won’t tell you.
+To start, here are 13 health insurance tricks that can save you big bucks.